RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Basic Operation/Index.md

 >2.
 The car won't start.
 >
 >To fix this, you must let the engine sit and drain the fuel from the chambers.
 You can speed up the process by slowly rocking the car back and forth.

+>[!TIP]
+>
+>The exact position of the choke is a *feel*-based thing.
+It sounds silly, but it can heavily vary based on air temperature, density, and altitude.
+>
+>To find the right amount of choke, put the choke to full, and then let more air in if the exhaust smells like gasoline (we can this running rich).
+>
+>If the engine has been ran recently and is **warm**, you can start the engine with no choke.

 ## Running the Car
 Just a few quick notes for running the car.
 If you ever find the car turning off or not working, do not panic.